-Want to add some good books to your reading list this year?
-Here are 12 books to read in 2018!
+Want to add some good books to your reading list?
+Here are 12 books to read this year!

 Every January I resolve to read more books in the new year.
 Inspired by some bloggers and friends who vow to read at least 50 books a year (and actually do it!)
 I know I should do a lot more reading.

 But realistically, I know I’ll never fit 50 books in.
 It just won’t happen.
 Realistically, I’ll be happy with one a month.

 I’ve narrowed a list of books I’d like to read in 2018.
 Just to warn you, I’m a huge fan of non-fiction, so that’s what I naturally gravitate toward.
 (My fictional picks are mainly what I read aloud to my kids at bedtime.)
 For my limited reading time, I want to choose books that will make a huge impact in my life.

 In case you’re looking for books to read this year – to help you create a haven, or build into your marriage, become a better person, or to grow spiritually – here are a dozen I’ll read right along with you:

 The Lifegiving Table by Sally Clarkson

 Welcoming family and friends for dinner is one of my favorite things to do in my home.
 I think it’s simply the natural outpouring of a haven.
 I’d love to learn Sally Clarkson’s secrets, and I’d love to continue to make dinners a natural daily highlight in my home.

 More Hours in My Day by Emilie Barnes and Sheri Torelli

 I’m always looking for proven ways to organize my home, my family and myself … I think I should’ve read this book years ago!